 Ensure pipes are properly labeled as hazardous material, and develop a pipe marking system to ensure continued air quality.
 Radon labels must be legible from a distance of at least three feet and include the following information:

-"Radon Reduction System, the installer's name, phone number, RCP Identification Number, date of installation, and an advisory that the building should be tested for radon at least every two years or as required or recommended by state or local agencies.”
+An advisory that the building should be tested for radon at least every two years or as required or recommended by state or local agencies

 All exposed and visible interior radon system vent piping sections must be identified with at least one label per floor that identifies the pipe as part of the radon reduction system.
 Appropriate labels include: “Radon Reduction System,” “Radon System Pipe,” “Component of Radon Reduction System,” or “Radon Pipe.”
-Graphic Products line of label printers ensure these labels stand in harsh conditions and inclement weather.
+Graphic Products' line of label and sign printers ensure these labels stand up to harsh conditions and inclement weather.

 Despite the toxicity of radon, the goal of National Radon Action Month isn’t to cause hysteria, Sherry said.